 Ticks and basset hounds

-Our 1 year old basset hound Minnie is a tick "magnet".
-She goes for a walk everyday in a grassy/wooded area near our home and likes to check out all manner of rodent holes and such.
-If we don't treat her with a flea and tick medication (see below) she comes home with ticks attached to her head or neck area.
+Our basset hound Minnie was a tick "magnet".
+She went for a walk everyday in a grassy/wooded area near our home and liked to check out all manner of rodent holes and such.
+If we didn't treat her with a flea and tick medication (see below) she would come home with ticks attached to her head or neck area.
 Spring and early summer are peak times where we live but others may see peak tick activity in mid to late summer.

 Ticks (left) are related to spiders.
 Unlike spiders, however, ticks are ectoparasites of vertebrate animals.
 This means that they feed on the blood of animals ranging from snakes to mammals, including us and our pets.
 Like other blood-feeding invertebrates, for example mosquitoes, female ticks must get a blood meal in order to lay healthy eggs.